Rajpratik71/Mininet-wiki/Simple-Router.md

 ```
 Keep the POX running.
 Now, open yet another terminal to continue the next step.
 (Dont’ do ctrl-z)

-#### Now you are ready to test out the connectivity of the environment setup.
-To do so, run the binary file of the solution “sr_solution”
+Now you are ready to test out the connectivity of the environment setup.
+To do so, run the binary file of the solution, `sr_solution`:

 ```no-highlight
 > cd ~/cs144_lab3/
 > ./sr_solution